wagle1996/wagle1996.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Research associate at Brown University.
+I am Research Associate at Brown University.
 I did my Master's in Earth Science from Brown University.
 My research focuses on understanding changes in surface water storage and connectivity across the Canadian Shield using high-resolution satellite imagery.
 Before Brown, I received my B.E. degree in Geomatics from Kathmandu University, Nepal, in 2017 and worked as a Survey Officer at the Survey Department, Government of Nepal on mapping land covers and updating topographical base maps.

 I am interested in GeoAI, machine learning, deep learning and analyzing spatial databases.
 Please feel free to contact me for any collaborations.